 On the ballots, a list of candidates fall underneath the position they are running for.
 Simple boxes beside each of the candidates names can be filled with a number according to your preference.
 If a single candidate receives more than 50% of the first place votes, they automatically win; however, if no candidate breaks that 50% threshold, the lowest ranked candidate is eliminated from contention.
 The votes who were casted with the lowest candidate ranked first are then distributed to their second place choices.
 This process is repeated until a candidate surpasses the 50% threshold.

 To learn more about the Presidential candidates, you can visit the candidates page to view their profiles.
-In addition, all students are invited to attend the presidential Q&A on Wednesday, April 14th after school.
-The link will be provided closer to the date.
+In addition, all students are invited to attend the presidential Q&A on Wednesday, April 19th after school in the gallery from 3:15-4:15.

 Anyone in grades 8-11 are welcome and encouraged to apply.
 Grade 8-10 applicants may only apply for the role of Grade Representative.
 Grade 11s may apply for an Executive position, an appointed position, or a Grade Representative.
 You can see the eligibility of each position on the apply page.